-4.1.1 Speed Management (area-wide)
+3.1.1 Speed management (area-wide)

 Speed is the key factor in serious and fatal crashes involving pedestrians.
-Speed also affects injury severity, particularly for vulnerable road users such as pedestrians.
+Speed also affects the available time to react on other road users as well as injury severity, particularly for vulnerable road users such as pedestrians.
 A pedestrian who is hit by a car travelling at 65km/h is four times more likely to be killed compared with a car travelling at 50km/h (cf. Thematic Report Speed, EC 2021).
-At collision speeds below 30 km/h, collisions between motorised vehicles and pedestrians are much less likely and if they do happen, they do not usually result in a fatality.
+At collision speeds below 30 km/h, collisions between motorised vehicles and pedestrians are much less likely to happen, and if they do happen, they do not usually result in a fatality.

-Physical measures such as speed humps can force speed reduction (Schoon, 2004), but may meet with opposition from bus and emergency vehicle drivers as well as from residents if extensive ground vibrations occur.
+Physical measures such as speed humps can force speed reduction (GRSP, 2008), but may meet with opposition from bus and emergency vehicle drivers as well as from residents if extensive ground vibrations occur.
 Speed reduction can also be achieved (although to a lesser extent than by speed humps) by narrowing the carriageway or by a raised crossing.